-Litigation can be a grueling experience.
+Domestic arbitration offers an alternative to litigation, which can be a grueling experience.
 Between the time your case is filed and the issuance of the final order, several months, if not years, could pass.
-During that time, your family may be left in emotional chaos, limbo, and uncertainty.
+During that time, your family disputes may leave you in emotional chaos, limbo, and uncertainty.
 Having no control over the legal process, you are at the court’s mercy regarding how quickly your case will get resolved.
-Domestic Arbitration offers an alternative to litigation.

-Of course, a successful domestic relations arbitration requires a strong and knowledgeable arbiter.
+Of course, a successful domestic relations arbitration requires a strong and knowledgeable arbiter (arbitrator).
 As your fact-finder, Daniele Johnson will scrutinize the evidence for reliability, credibility, and veracity.
-She will then use the experience she has gathered since 1999 to issue a just award, calculated to bring your family law dispute to a close as expeditiously and economically as possible.
+She will then use the experience she has gathered since 1999 to issue a just award.
+This will bring a calculated family law dispute to a close as expeditiously and economically as possible.

 Get your questions answered - Call to schedule a consult (770) 984-5311.